 - R2.
 A possibility to connect an external RTD sensor to MC6-Ex.
-See also Hardware Modules/Options and Accessories on page 14. - P1 and P2.
+See also Hardware Modules/Options and Accessories. - P1 and P2.
 Internal Gauge Pressure Module connectors.
 These are optional.
 You may have zero to two Internal Gauge Pressure Modules on your MC6-Ex.
-See also note to the right and chapter Internal Barometric Pressure Module on page 9. - PX.
+See also note and chapter Internal Barometric Pressure Module. - PX.
 A possibility to connect Beamex External Pressure Modules to MC6-Ex.
-See also adjacent warning.
+See also warning below.